qadenz/qadenz.github.io/pages/docs.md

 ## The Locator

 The [`Locator`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/ui/Locator.java) is the primary component of UI Modeling in the Qadenz environment.
-This object simply carries the name of an element, the element's CSS Selectorm, and an optional parent Locator instance to assist with abstracting element relationships and re-using selector content.
+This object simply carries the name of an element, the element's CSS Selectors, and an optional parent Locator instance to assist with abstracting element relationships and re-using selector content.
 The `Locator` is passed to methods on classes such as the [`WebCommander`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/WebCommander.java) and [`WebInspector`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/WebInspector.java), which will then use the data within to initialize WebElements with the [`WebFinder`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/ui/WebFinder.java).

 The `Locator` provides several major advantages over the `@FindBy` and `PageFactory`.